LillianWong/foam/tutorial/phonecat/3-dao.md

 The `<foam>` tag is a convenience for loading a given model and view, and inserting it into the DOM.

-Next we'll add custom templates in
+Next we'll add custom UI components in
 [part 4]({{ site.baseurl }}/tutorial/phonecat/4-templates).

 There's also quite a bit more about the DAO interface in the